Joko Widodo: Mayor of Surakarta

-After first joining PDI-P in 2004, Jokowi ran in the mayoral race in Surakarta in 2005 with F. X. Hadi Rudyatmo as his running mate, with the support of PDI-P and the National Awakening Party.
-The pair won 36.62% of the vote against the incumbent Slamet Suryanto and two other candidates.
+After joining PDI-P in 2004, Jokowi contested the 2005 mayoral election in Surakarta with F. X. Hadi Rudyatmo as his running mate, backed by PDI-P and the National Awakening Party.
+The pair won 36.62 per cent of the vote against the incumbent Slamet Suryanto and two other candidates.
 During the campaign, many questioned his background as a property and furniture businessman.
-However, one academic paper claimed his leadership style was successful because it established an interactive relationship with the people, through which he was able to induce people's strong faith in him.
-He adopted the development framework of European cities (which he frequently travelled to as a businessman) as a guide for changes in Surakarta.
+One academic study, however, argued that his leadership style succeeded in building an interactive relationship with the public, allowing him to inspire strong trust among residents.
+He also adopted aspects of the development model of European cities, which he had frequently visited as a businessman, as a guide for changes in Surakarta.

-His notable policies as mayor include building new traditional markets and renovating existing markets, constructing a 7-km city walk with a 3-meter wide pedestrian walkway along Surakarta's main street, revitalising the Balekambang and Sriwedari parks, employing stricter regulations on cutting down trees along the city's main streets, rebranding the city as a centre of Javanese culture and tourism under the tagline "The Spirit of Java", promoting the city as a centre for meetings, incentives, conventions and exhibitions (MICE), launching healthcare and education insurance program for all residents, a local bus rapid transit system named Batik Solo Trans and a Solo Techno Park, which helped support the Esemka Indonesian car project.
+His notable policies as mayor included the construction of new traditional markets and the renovation of existing ones, the creation of a 7-kilometre city walk with a 3-metre-wide pedestrian path along Surakarta's main street, the revitalisation of Balekambang and Sriwedari parks, stricter rules on cutting down trees along major roads, and the rebranding of the city as a centre of Javanese culture and tourism under the slogan "The Spirit of Java".
+He also promoted Surakarta as a centre for meetings, incentives, conventions and exhibitions (MICE), launched healthcare and education insurance programmes for residents, and introduced a local bus rapid transit system, Batik Solo Trans, as well as Solo Techno Park, which helped support the Esemka Indonesian car project.

-It was during his tenure as mayor that he conducted the blusukan, an impromptu visit to specific areas to listen to people's issues, which proved popular later in his political career.
-He also prohibited his family members from bidding for city projects, therefore suppressing the risk of corruption.
-His policies brought him into conflict with then provincial governor Bibit Waluyo, who on one occasion called Jokowi a "fool" for the latter's opposition to a provincial construction project in Surakarta.
+It was during his tenure as mayor that he began the blusukan practice, making impromptu visits to neighbourhoods to hear residents' concerns directly, a style that later became a hallmark of his political career.
+He also barred family members from bidding for city projects, which he said was intended to reduce the risk of corruption.
+Some of his policies brought him into conflict with the then governor of Central Java, Bibit Waluyo, who at one point called Jokowi a "fool" over his opposition to a provincial construction project in Surakarta.

-His supporters pointed to rapid positive changes in Surakarta under his leadership and the city's branding with the motto 'Solo: The Spirit of Java.'
-While in office, he successfully relocated antique stalls in the Banjarsari Gardens without incident, a helpful move in revitalising the functions of the open green space; he emphasised the importance of business firms engaging in community activities; he improved communications with the local community by appearing regularly on local television.
-As a follow-up of the city's new branding, he applied for Surakarta to become a member of the Organization of World Heritage Cities, which was approved in 2006, and subsequently had the city chosen to host the organisation's conference in October 2008.
+His supporters pointed to rapid changes in Surakarta under his leadership and to the city's branding under the motto 'Solo: The Spirit of Java'.
+While in office, he relocated antique stalls in Banjarsari Gardens without unrest, a move presented as part of the effort to restore the site's role as open green space.
+He also stressed the importance of business participation in community life and improved communication with residents through regular appearances on local television.
+As part of the city's rebranding, he applied for Surakarta to join the Organization of World Heritage Cities, which accepted the city in 2006, and Surakarta was later chosen to host the organisation's conference in October 2008.